The story of EMCC

 This group included people who are now regarded as the pioneers and original thinkers of the profession, many of whose books have become essential reading.
 Among them were David Megginson, David Clutterbuck, Eric Parsloe, Sir John Whitmore, Myles Downey and Peter Bluckert.

 In the original group there were practitioners and trainers from several countries across Europe.
-Over the years EMCC has gained members in more than 20 different countries.
-There are now approximately 5,000 members worldwide.
+Over the years EMCC has gained members in more than 28 different countries.
+There are now over 10,000 members worldwide.

 To enable our own organisation to develop, in 2009 we created an Executive Board, supported by an Advisory Council.